minjiechen/minjiechen.github.io/_pages/about.md

 profile:
   align: right
   image: group.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular

 images:
     venobox: true
 news: true              # includes a list of news items
 selected_papers: true   # includes a list of papers marked as "selected={true}"
-social: true            # includes social icons at the bottom of the page
+social: false            # includes social icons at the bottom of the page
 ---

 <a href="https://ece.princeton.edu/people/minjie-chen">Prof. Minjie Chen</a> <br />Electrical and Computer Engineering <br />Andlinger Center for Energy and the Environment <br /> Princeton University, USA